Philip Kaufman: Early life and education

 Kaufman was born in Chicago in 1936, the only son of Elizabeth, a housewife, and Nathan Kaufman, a produce businessman.
 He was the grandson of German Jewish immigrants.
 One of his grammar and high school friends was William Friedkin, who also became a director.
 He developed an early love of movies, and during his youth he would often go to double features.

 He attended the University of Chicago where he received a degree in history, and then enrolled at Harvard Law School where he spent a year.
 He returned to Chicago for a postgraduate degree, hoping to become a professor of history.

+He met Saugus, Massachusetts-born Rose Fisher in 1957, when he was 21 and she was 18, and both were undergraduates at the University of Chicago.
+A year later, in 1958, they married.
+They had one son, Peter, born in 1960.
+Rose Kaufman was also a screenwriter and had bit roles in two of her husband's films.

 Before graduating Kaufman became involved in the counterculture movement and in 1960 moved to San Francisco.
 He took various jobs there, including postal worker, and befriended a number of influential people, such as writer Henry Miller.
 He and his wife then decided to travel and live in Europe for a while where he would teach.
 After spending time working on a kibbutz in Israel, he taught English and math for two years in Greece and Italy.
 During his travels he also met author Anaïs Nin, whose relationship with her lover, Henry Miller, later became the inspiration and subject for Kaufman's film Henry & June (1990).

-He met Saugus, Massachusetts-born Rose Fisher in 1957, when he was 21 and she was 18, and both were undergraduates at the University of Chicago.
-A year later, in 1958, they married.
-They had one son, Peter.
-Rose Kaufman was also a screenwriter and had bit roles in two of her husband's films.
 After backpacking in Europe with his wife and their young son, they returned to the United States.
 His time in Europe heavily influenced Kaufman's decision to become a filmmaker, when he and his wife would wander into small movie theaters showcasing the works of experimental new filmmakers such as John Cassavetes and Shirley Clarke, among others.
 He recalls the effect of being exposed to those filmmakers as the "start of something new" which would later inspire the European flavor of many of his films: "I could feel the cry of America, the sense of jazz ...
 So I came back to Chicago in 1962 and set about trying to learn as much as I could, seeing every foreign movie I could."